wexample/wex/README.md

-# wex v4
+# wex v4.0.0

 A single command to execute your bash scripts, and a pattern to write it.
+Join our community, support us and find job at https://wexample.com 🤝❤️👨‍💻

 ## Install